-You generally can include medical expenses you pay for yourself, as well as those you pay for someone who was your spouse or your dependent either when the services were provided or when you paid for them.
+You can generally include medical expenses you pay for yourself, as well as those you pay for someone who was your spouse or your dependent either when the services were provided or when you paid for them.
 There are different rules for decedents and for individuals who are the subject of multiple support agreements.
-See Support claimed under a multiple support agreement, later.
+See Support claimed under a multiple support agreement, later, under Qualifying Relative.

 You can include medical expenses you paid for your spouse.
 To include these expenses, you must have been married either at the time your spouse received the medical services or at the time you paid the medical expenses.

 Example 1.
 Mary received medical treatment before she married Bill.
 Bill paid for the treatment after they married.
 Bill can include these expenses in figuring his medical expense deduction even if Bill and Mary file separate returns.